-As of mid -August, more than 29 million Americans are currently collecting unemployment, according to the Department of Labor.
-This rise in unemployment benefits coupled with extra federal money being supplied to those in need has caught the attention of fraudsters.
+As of mid-September, more than 25.5 million Americans are currently collecting unemployment, according to the Department of Labor.
+This rise in unemployment benefits, coupled with extra federal money being supplied to those in need, has caught the attention of fraudsters.
 They oftentimes pretend to be someone helping file for unemployment benefits and then steal personal information.
 According to federal authorities, there have even been international organized crime ring plots to file fraudulent unemployment claims hoping they will collect the weekly payout from states.

 We are living in a time where anxiety and stress levels are high, resources are limited, and uncertainty is a constant companion.
 This is the perfect environment for con artists and fraudsters to operate in.
 So, keep your guard up, protect your information, and report any suspicious activity or attempts to scam you or someone you know to the proper authorities.